AarishIrfan/typescript-playwright-tests/README.md

-Sure!
-Here's your full `README.md` content in **Markdown format**, completely ready for copy-pasting — no wrapping inside triple backticks, just the raw file content as you would paste it into a `README.md` file:

----

 # typescript-playwright-tests

 Automated end-to-end (E2E) and UI testing using Playwright with TypeScript.
 Includes real-world test cases like TodoMVC and OrangeHRM login, structured with best practices: Page Object Model, reporting, screenshots, and trace handling.

----

 ## Features
 * TypeScript for strong typing and cleaner code
 * Cross-browser testing (Chromium, Firefox, WebKit) via Playwright
 * Page Object Model (POM) for modular test structure